-- · "If our corporate collaborations or license agreements are unsuccessful, our research and development efforts could be delayed." - "If conflicts arise between our collaborators or advisors and us, any of them may act in their self-interest, which may be adverse to our stockholders' interests."

-- "If we are unable to obtain regulatory approval to market products in the United States and foreign jurisdictions, we will not be permitted to commercialize products from our research and development." - "We might not be able to commercialize our product candidates successfully if problems arise in the clinical testing and approval process." - "There is a high risk that drug discovery and development efforts might not successfully generate good product candidates." - "We will need additional capital in the future to sufficiently fund our operations and research." - "Because we expect to be dependent upon collaborative and license agreements, we might not meet our strategic objectives." - · "Delays in clinical testing could result in increased costs to us." - "We lack the capability to manufacture compounds for development and rely on third parties to manufacture our product candidates, and we may be unable to obtain required material in a timely manner, at an acceptable cost or at a quality level required to receive regulatory approval."
+- · "We will need additional capital in the future to sufficiently fund our operations and research." - · "We might not be able to commercialize our product candidates successfully if problems arise in the clinical testing and approval process." - · "There is a high risk that drug discovery and development efforts might not successfully generate good product candidates." - · "If our corporate collaborations or license agreements are unsuccessful, our research and development efforts could be delayed." - · "If conflicts arise between our collaborators or advisors and us, any of them may act in their self-interest, which may be adverse to our stockholders' interests." - "If we are unable to obtain regulatory approval to market products in the United States and foreign jurisdictions, we will not be permitted to commercialize products from our research and development." - · "Because we expect to be dependent upon collaborative and license agreements, we might not meet our strategic objectives." - · "Delays in clinical testing could result in increased costs to us." - "We lack the capability to manufacture compounds for development and rely on third parties to manufacture our product candidates, and we may be unable to obtain required material in a timely manner, at an acceptable cost or at a quality level required to receive regulatory approval."